dart-archive/ffigen/README.md

 Run tests from the root of the package with `pub run test`.

 ## FAQ
-### Can ffigen removing underscores or renaming declarations?
+### Can ffigen be used for removing underscores or renaming declarations?
 Ffigen supports **regexp based renaming**, the regexp must be a full match, for renaming you can use regexp groups (`$1` means group 1).